6. Troubleshooting

 Safety relays, which are visible in the service compartment at the PV inputs, may have closed.
 This only happens if the SmartSolar MPPT RS has protected its self from a hazardous situation.

-If a flag on top of the relays indicates the "C" position then it is closed.
-When the relays are closed the PV array is short circuited to stop PV power from entering the SmartSolar MPPT RS.
-The PV fuses or circuit breakers in the installation may open.
+If the flag points to the position with a "!" symbol, it indicates that the relay is closed.
+When the relays are closed, the PV array is short-circuited to prevent PV power from entering the SmartSolar MPPT RS.
+As a result, the PV fuses or circuit breakers in the installation may also trip..

 The fault cannot be cleared nor reset.
 The relays have closed to prevent further damage due to the internal fault.